Ciel-et-Terre-International/Wind-Data-v1/docs/METHODOLOGY.md

 Ciel & Terre International
 Scientific and Technical Documentation

-This document describes the scientific and methodological foundations of WindDatas v1.
+This document describes the scientific and methodological foundations of Wind Data v1.
 It combines:
 - the characteristics of all meteorological data sources used,
 - the normalization rules applied across datasets,